campsafari/scratch/README.md

 Hmm, well, it´s simple :)

 ### What do you dislike about your solution?
-I am not sure about the query prop, maybe there is a better way without passing it down to the list elements?
-But i didn´t want to use the context api or a state library.
-Calculating the highlighted username parts further up in the tree would also be possible but i think it´s the list-item´s concern on how to display the data.
-So maybe there isn´t a better way?.
-I also don´t like that it´s not really usable on touch devices.
+That it´s not really usable on touch devices.
+Also the highlighting/focus handling could be improved.
+The highlighting states maybe should be different for mouse and keyboard interactions.
+So only when the user starts using the keyboard we should focus items with keys, but once the user starts using a pointer device the keyboard highlighting should be cleared and it should.

 ### If you had a full day more to work on this, what would you improve?
-I would implement the loading of further api results when the user scrolls to the of the list and making it more suitable for touch devices.
-Also i would add tests.
+- implement the loading of further api results when the user scrolls to the of the list
+- making it more suitable for touch devices.
+- displaying a message when the API didn´t return any results
+- adding tests

 ### If you would start from scratch now, what would you do differently?